Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 Test metrics also support communication with stakeholders.
 Clear and measurable data makes it easier to report the status of testing and to explain the current quality of the software.

 However, metrics must be used carefully.
 Collecting too many metrics or focusing on the wrong values can create confusion instead of clarity.
+For example, tracking "test cases written per day" may encourage quantity over quality.
+Tracking total defects found without considering severity may obscure real risk.
 Metrics should be relevant to the goals of testing and provide meaningful insight.

 Without metrics, it is difficult to evaluate testing progress and quality objectively.
 Test metrics ensure that testing activities can be measured, understood and improved based on reliable data.

-To communicate these measured results effectively, it is necessary to present them in a structured and understandable way.

-In practice, test metrics are usually presented as part of **test reports**, **progress dashboards**, or **status trackers** rather than as separate documents.
-They provide the numerical foundation that supports reporting and decision making.
+Metrics are typically presented through **test reports**, **progress dashboards** or **status trackers**, where they form the numerical foundation for reporting and decision making.

 However, before results can be clearly communicated, it is important to understand what has actually been covered by testing.